L'Équipe, first in sport, first in surveillance

 In order to find the "consent banner" and check if I have not missed an option to block these 512 companies, I have to go to "menu", then scroll to the bottom to unfold the "legal notices" menu and finally "cookies management".
 There, while scrolling again in the “Cookie policy on Lequipe.fr” page on my iPhone, I find the CMP (Consent Management Platform) link and click on it:

-L'Équipe offers yet another magnificent "Dark Pattern" because I have to click on "By all our partners - See" (which I have specially framed in red) to understand that I have not completely refused tracking but that I would have consented to these 512 partners:
+L'Équipe offers yet another magnificent "Dark Pattern": I have to click on "By all our partners - See" (which I deliberately framed in red) to understand that I have not fully refused tracking, and that I would supposedly have consented to these 512 partners:

 I hasten to refuse these partners and then save the change.